DanielRiera/estimated-delivery-woocommerce/README.md

 === Estimated Delivery for WooCommerce ===
 Contributors: DanielRiera
 Donate link: https://www.paypal.com/donate/?hosted_button_id=EZ67DG78KMXWQ
-Tags: estimated delivery, delivery woocommerce Requires at least: 4.3
+Tags: estimated delivery, delivery woocommerce, shipping date Requires at least: 4.3
-Tested up to: 6.4.2
+Tested up to: 6.5.3
 Requires PHP: 5.0
-Stable tag: 1.3.5
+Stable tag: 1.4.0

 == Description ==

 Shows the estimated or guaranteed delivery date on each product, select the days on which deliveries are not made.

-## 🎉 +1000 active intallations! 🎉
+## 🎉 +2000 active intallations! 🎉

 `[estimate_delivery]` shortcode available from 1.1.1 version.